 The child in me has always been so trusting.
 I take people at face value.
 I grew up in a protected atmosphere.
 I married at seventeen and was blessed through that union with three beautiful children.
 I loved being a mother and I loved the home we created.
 Then one day that ended as my husband moved out.
 It was like losing mother all over again as my world and I suspect his too came crashing down.
 We just didn’t fight for our marriage.

 I remember being so afraid and lost.
-Now I am thirty-seven, a single mother, and it was time for me to enter the worldly stage.
+I was thirty-seven, a single mother, and it was time for me to enter the worldly stage.
 My husband had always said you need to learn about the world and I said you need to learn about the heart.
-Guess what, we did and through that we became soul friends and regardless of our path, love never dies.
+Guess what, we did and through that, we became soul friends and regardless of our path, love never dies.

 As that chapter ended I remember saying to God, I will be back.
 One thing I am not proud of is I had two relationships that took me through the caverns.
 One with a man who had been a marine and served three tours in Vietnam.
-He was forever broken it seemed.
+He was forever broken.
 He drank and there was a violence about him.
 Have you ever had a gun at your head?
-I was so afraid but a I was saved by a power beyond me.
+I was so afraid but I was saved by a power beyond me.

 I then entered a relationship with a narcissist.
 I didn’t know the meaning of that word until it was an after-thought describing that part of my journey.
 It is amazing sometimes what it takes to open your eyes to reality.
 Here was a man who could be funny and thoughtful in one moment and in the next a ravenous monster.
 He was a bully and he twisted things to make you think it was your fault.
 He beat me up more than once.
 I was afraid as he threatened to kill me.
 He drank and the saving grace was he got five DUI’s and had to leave the state.
 Thank you, God, for divine intervention.
 I learned about the world.
 It almost killed me.

 He died five years ago.
-For one who had never really been alone in my life this was definitely a new chapter.
+For one who had never really been alone in my life, this was definitely a new chapter.
 I had to rely on “Me”.
-I had adrenal fatigue and fluid on my lungs for not taking care of me through the years.
+I had adrenal fatigue and fluid in my lungs for not taking care of me through the years.
 Caregivers do that.

 23 The Lord is my shepherd; I shall not want.2 He maketh me to lie down in green pastures: he leadeth me beside the still waters.3 He restoreth my soul: he leadeth me in the paths of righteousness for his name’s sake.4 Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.5 Thou preparest a table before me in the presence of mine enemies: thou anointest my head with oil; my cup runneth over.6 Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the Lord for ever